-Annual Report
+2020-21 Annual Report.

 Contents

-- 03 Foreword (Chair)
+- 1. Foreword (Chair)

-- 05 Who We Are
+- 2. Who we are

-- 12 What We Do
+- 3. What we do

-- 29 International Projects

-- 35 Appendix: Annual Accounts and Reports
+- 4. Appendix: Annual Accounts and Reports

-- 36 Contact Information
+- 5. Contact Information

-Foreword
+(Note page numbers to be confirmed pending final publication formatting)

+Cllr Gordon Edgar, Partnership Chair

+September 2021 DRAFT

 As Chair of SEStran, it gives me great pleasure to present SEStran's annual report for 2020/21.

 I could not reflect on the past year without mentioning the impact of Covid-19.
 Changes to the wider landscape for transport have been extensive, as government at all levels responded to the unfolding impacts of Covid 19.
 SEStran has played a key role in the region during this period, increasing our work alongside local, regional, and national partners to support the development of appropriate responses to the changes facing the transport sector.

 SEStran's staff team had already moved seamlessly to remote working before the year commenced and remained working from home throughout the year.
 The progress outlined in this year's annual report is therefore a testimony to the adaptability of the team, and I would like to thank each individual for their considerable efforts.

 I would also like to express my thanks to the Partnership's Board members for their ongoing commitment to SEStran.
 Whilst there is no doubt that holding all our Partnership meetings online has meant that our members can attend formal meetings more often, their additional input and engagement has been significant in a year like no others before it.

 In November 2020, work on the new statutory Regional Transport Strategy (RTS) commenced.
-As the framework for local and regional plans relating to transport, the RTS must be clear in its ambition to support people (and goods) Foreword Cont'd to move sustainably.
+As the framework for local and regional plans relating to transport, the RTS must be clear in its ambition to support people (and goods) to move sustainably.
 In the first months of 2021, consultation and engagement activities helped create a strong foundation for the Strategy.
 Alongside a clear ambition, the RTS policies need to reflect a region with very diverse transport needs.

 During the year, the partnership progressed all core areas of work.
 In the area of active travel, the development of the Do the Ride Thing campaign, in depth behavioural surveying, cargo bike training and development of the strategic network for active travel routes supported our partners in efforts to increase availability of active travel choices.

 Our work to promote transport equality and accessibility focussed on expanding uptake of the Thistle Assistance scheme card and app during the pandemic, was supported through our internship, offered in partnership with Inclusion Scotland.
 New workstreams exploring the possibilities for bringing Mobility as a Service and Demand Responsive Transport to the region got under way, as well as new areas of work with partners to develop proposals for permanent bus priority measures.

-Work on SEStran projects that help contribute to the 2045 national Net Zero target continued during the year, with planning for the expansion of Surflogh and the extension of work on the SEStran Strategic Network.
+Work on SEStran projects that help contribute to the 2045 national Net Zero target continued during the year, with planning for the expansion of Surflogh and extending of work on the SEStran Strategic Network.
 At the same time, through international projects and a strategic study we explored future sustainable freight options for this region.

 I hope you will enjoy reading about the organisation's work in more detail in the coming pages.
-The report illustrates SEStran's distinct contribution within Scotland's transport 'ecosystem', coordinating action at a regional level through its Regional Transport Strategy and partnership work.
-Councillor Gordon Edgar Chair, SEStran 0131 524 5150 ♥@SEStran Who We Are SEStran is the South East of Scotland Transport Partnership.
+I believe the report illustrates SEStran's distinct contribution within Scotland's transport 'ecosystem', coordinating action at a regional level through its Regional Transport Strategy and partnership work.

+Councillor Gordon Edgar

+Chair, SEStran

+(Insert photo signature and twitter)

+Who we are

+SEStran is the South East of Scotland Transport Partnership.
 We are one of seven statutory Regional Transport Partnerships in Scotland established under the Transport (Scotland) Act 2005.
 SEStran encompasses eight local authorities.

-SEStran's Vision:
+SEStran's Vision